Basava-Hadimani/Employee-Status/README.md

 Once the employee loged in to account, he/she can update his daily task, status of the task and the hours spent on the project.

 all the details of the employee is stored in MySQL database.

+JAVA is used as coding language.
+Servlets are used for backend process. html, css, javascript, jQuery are used for front end process.